Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/datafactory/dataflows/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Data Factory using Azure SDK for Golang."
+description: "These code samples will show you how to manage DataFlows resource of Data Factory service using Azure SDK for Golang."
 urlFragment: data-factory-data-flows
 ---

-# Getting started - Managing Data Factory using Azure Golang SDK
+# Getting started - Managing DataFlows resource of Data Factory service using Azure Golang SDK

-These code samples will show you how to manage Data Factory using Azure SDK for Golang.
+These code samples will show you how to manage DataFlows resource of Data Factory service using Azure SDK for Golang.

 ## Features